Javascript disabled. This site requires JavaScript How to enable JavaScript.

 Resources: Career coaching, publications, support groups, educational seminars

 CLRC provides information and education about cancer-related legal issues, including insurance, employment rights and leave time, access to health care and government benefits, and advance planning to the public through its national telephone assistance line.
-The CLRC also conducts national education and outreach programs for community groups, employers and healthcare professionals and is actively involved in community activities to raise public awareness of cancer-related legal and public policy issues.
+The CLRC also conducts national education and outreach programs for community groups, employers and health care professionals and is actively involved in community activities to raise public awareness of cancer-related legal and public policy issues.

 Resources: Education, outreach programs, telephone assistance line, public policy and awareness